 11: Drizzle the caramel over the frosting and serve.

-This will make the texture of the cake dense and unappealing.
+Don't over-mix the cake batter - This will make the texture of the cake dense and unappealing.
 Be careful and gently fold the dry ingredients into the wet ingredients to ensure that you get the best results possible.

 You can but I personally prefer to add them just before serving so that they are fresh, instead of leaving them in the fridge to go brown.